South African gold strike almost over, except at Harmony

 Companies, squeezed by soaring costs in the world's deepest and most dangerous mines, and falling prices, have said they cannot afford big pay rises, and that message appeared to filter down to the rank and file.

-South Africa has produced a third of the bullion ever pulled out of the earth but its gold industry is now in dire straits and in a state of steep decline.
+South Africa has produced a third of the bullion ever pulled out of the earth but its gold industry is now in dire straights and in a state of steep decline.

 BASIC PAY